ddc-java/ddc-day/formatting.md

 > Essentially, all models are wrong, but some are useful.
 >
 > --- George E. P. Box
+{: #first-blockquote}

 ### Showing example output

 This theme defines a `render-example` CSS class for use with blockquotes.
 This class should be specified (generally via a kramdown IAL) when a blockquote is being used for the express purpose of displaying output from a code fragment included before the blockquote.
 In other words: when the module content includes a code fragment, and then includes the output produced by that code fragment; when that output is not in the form of a screen image (or video) capture, but is textual in nature; the output should be included in a Markdown blockquote that uses the `render-example` CSS class.

-For example, we can specify the `render-example` class in the George Box quote:
+For example, we can (and should, since we're showing example Markdown rendering output) use the `render-example` class in the George Box quote:

 ```markdown
 > Essentially, all models are wrong, but some are useful.